Revisiting the Hubble tension problem in the framework of holographic dark energy: Abstract

 \section{Abstract}

 The Hubble tension problem is one of the most significant challenges in modern cosmology.
 In this paper, we study the Hubble tension problem in the framework of holographic dark energy (HDE).
 To perform a systematic and comprehensive analysis, we select six representative theoretical models from all four categories of HDE.
-For the observational data, we adopt the Baryon Acoustic Oscillation (BAO) data from the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2), a collection of alternative BAO data, the Cosmic Microwave Background (CMB) distance priors from the $Planck$ 2018, the type Ia supernovae (SN) data from the PantheonPlus, Union3, and DESY5 compilations.
-We find that HDE models that employ the Hubble scale or its combinations as the IR cutoff cannot alleviate the Hubble tension problem.
-In contrast, HDE models that employ the future event horizon as the IR cutoff can significantly alleviate the Hubble tension problem.
+For the observational data, we adopt the Baryon Acoustic Oscillation (BAO) data from the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2) along with a collection of alternative BAO measurements, Cosmic Microwave Background (CMB) distance priors from $Planck$ 2018, and type Ia supernovae (SN) data from the PantheonPlus, Union3, and DESY5 compilations.
+We find that HDE models that employ the Hubble scale or its combinations as the infrared (IR) cutoff cannot alleviate the Hubble tension problem.
+In contrast, HDE models that employ the future event horizon as the IR cutoff can partially mitigate the Hubble tension problem.
 It must be stressed that these two key conclusions hold true for cases of adopting different theoretical HDE models and different observational data.
 Our findings advocate for further exploration of HDE models using other types of cosmological observations.